Automated Tropical Cyclone Forecasting System

 The Automated Tropical Cyclone Forecasting System (ATCF) is a piece of software originally developed to run on a personal computer for the Joint Typhoon Warning Center (JTWC) in 1988, and the National Hurricane Center (NHC) in 1990.
 ATCF remains the main piece of forecasting software used for the United States Government, including the JTWC, NHC, and Central Pacific Hurricane Center.
 Other tropical cyclone centers in Australia and Canada developed similar software in the 1990s.
 The data files with ATCF lie within three decks, known as the a-, b-, and f-decks.
 The a-decks include forecast information, the b-decks contain a history of center fixes at synoptic hours, and the f-decks include the various fixes made by various analysis center at various times.
 In the years since its introduction, it has been adapted to Unix and Linux platforms.

 Reason for development

 The need for a more modernized method for forecasting tropical cyclones had become apparent by the mid-1980s.
-At that time Department of Defense was using acetate, grease pencils, and disparate computer programs to forecast tropical cyclones.
+At that time, the Department of Defense was using acetate, grease pencils, and disparate computer programs to forecast tropical cyclones.
 The ATCF software was developed by the Naval Research Laboratory for the Joint Typhoon Warning Center (JTWC) in Monterey, California beginning in 1986, and used since 1988.
-During 1990 the system was adapted by the National Hurricane Center (NHC) for use at the NHC, National Centers for Environmental Prediction and the Central Pacific Hurricane Center.
+In the 1990s, the system was adapted by the National Hurricane Center (NHC) for use at the NHC, National Centers for Environmental Prediction, and the Central Pacific Hurricane Center.
 This provided the NHC with a multitasking software environment which allowed them to improve efficiency and cut the time required to make a forecast by 25% or 1 hour.
 ATCF was originally developed for use within DOS, before later being adapted to Unix and Linux.